akka/akka/akka-docs/scala/camel.rst

 Apache Camel
 ------------
-The akka-camel module is based on `Apache Camel`_, a powerful and leight-weight integration framework for the JVM.
+The akka-camel module is based on `Apache Camel`_, a powerful and light-weight integration framework for the JVM.
 For an introduction to Apache Camel you may want to read this `Apache Camel article`_.
 Camel comes with a large number of `components`_ that provide bindings to different protocols and